 Last Updated: June 16, 2021

 B2 First, formerly known as the First Certificate in English (FCE) is an exam offered by the Cambridge Assessment English in England.
 When a candidate completes this exam successfully, he or she has proved adequacy in the English language.
-For non-native English speakers, this is a great way to learn English so that one can interact socially with confidence.
 The examination is chosen by candidates who want to prove that they can communicate effectively in the language including aspects like following the news and writing in a clear and detailed manner in order to express their views.
-This exam which is widely compared to the TOEFL has an added advantage in the fact that the score report of B2 First does not expire when compared to the latter
+This exam which is widely compared to the TOEFL has an added advantage in the fact that the score report of B2 First does not expire when compared to the latter.

 The examination is part of the Cambridge English Qualifications and aligns to a particular level of the CEFR.
 There are two versions of the examination where one is the B2 First for Schools and the other is the B2 First, for General and Higher Education Adult Learners.
 Both these examinations have the same format but vary in their content and topics of choice.